 Akeel Lynch managed to be the leading rusher with 45 yards, followed by Bill Belton with 36.
 Geno Lewis was the go-to guy for Hackenberg with six receptions for 98 yards.
 DeSean Hamilton had seven for 69.
 But Jesse James was the money guy, scoring two touchdowns on two receptions.
 Ka-ching!

 Sam Ficken kicked three extra points, so he was perfect for the day, although he launched one kickoff over the sideline prior to crossing the goal line.
 In other special teams news, ladies and gentlemen, I think we have a punter.
 Freshman Chris Gulla punted five times for an average of 48.8 yards with a long of 53.
 Yeah, he punted five times.
 Against Akron.
 Harrumph!

-No, the offensive line hasn’t yet shown that it can successfully run block.
+No, the offensive line order real viagra line hasn’t yet shown that it can successfully run block.
 But at least they did a halfway decent job of protecting Hackenberg during passing plays.
 Alas, with Hack having an off-day, it didn’t matter much, other than keeping the Hackster out of the whirlpool after the game.